Why Don’t Mountain Bikes Have Kickstands: Exploring the Pros and Cons

 Moreover, leaning the bike against a hard surface can lead to damage, especially if it is a high-performance mountain bike.
 Scratches, dings, and other types of damage can ruin the bike’s aesthetics and performance, which is not ideal for a costly bicycle.
 Additionally, if the bike falls, it can result in more severe damage that will compromise its functionality, resulting in costly repairs or replacements.
 For these reasons, many mountain bikers prefer to use kickstands to preserve their bikes’ longevity and performance.

-You may also like: How to Replace Your Mountain Bike Fork: A Step-by-Step Guide
+You may also like: How to Easily Remove a Crank from Your Mountain Bike

 Is a Kickstand Necessary for Mountain Biking?
 Expert Opinions